1m5/1m5/README.md

 Currently moving Java-based version 0.6.5-SNAPSHOT to Rust embedded within a Linux-based operating system.

+Long-term goals are for 1M5 to be:

+* installable within a Linux OS as an OS service
+* installable within Android OS as an Android background service with Rust-based UIs
+* installable within iOS as an iOS background service with Rust-based UIs
+* embedded in a fork of the [Redox operating system](https://www.redox-os.org/) called 1M505

 ## Why rewrite in Rust?

 * 1M5 is heavily networked and part of its targeted platforms are tiny electronics with limited resources.